asherrera1/CMSC-207-Mini-Project/README.md

    f.
 Using Visual Studio Code Editor helps to visually show any potential errors in HTML or CSS.
       * However, real errors can only be discovered at run-time when certain effects are not met, or javascript does not work.

+   g.
+In GitHub, it takes a while for the effects to "take-effect".

 ---------------------------
 TOOLS USED: